beblueapp/redux-async/README.md

 ## Usage

-There're two main components on `redux`, actions and reducers, for both, we've provided helpers, the first will wrap your action and do the dynamic dispatches, and the second will receive that set of actions and control the state accordingly.
+There're two main components on `redux`, actions and reducers.
+For both, we've provided helpers, the first will wrap your action and do the dynamic dispatches, and the second will receive that set of actions and control the state accordingly.